NBISweden/cytomine-bp-helm/README.md

   - sensitive data should be stored in secrets
   - usernames and passwords should be generated in a secure way

-### Medium priority

-- Most resources don't have proper liveness/readiness probes making it hard to tell when they become unhealthy.

-- Postgres and MongoDB use Deployments where they should use StatefulSets.

 ### Low priority

-- The nginx container could be replaced with ingress rules.
+- The nginx container could possibly be replaced by ingress rules.

 ## Short kubernetes intro